garrandall/popular-music-data/tracks/ready-or-not-bridgit-mendler.md

 And I'm kinda shy but you're super fly yeah
 I could be your kryptonite

-Like ohh ohh ohh
+Like oh oh oh
 Light my heart up baby like a matchstick
-Ohh ohh ohh
+Ohh oh oh
 And hit the gas quick

 Ready or not